Elevating digital images through professional photo printing

 Screen printing method

-Before hitting print, the digital file must undergo rigorous soft-proofing.
-This simulation on a calibrated monitor predicts how ICC profiles will interpret colors, allowing for adjustments to gamut warnings and contrast shifts specific to the paper.
+Before printing, a digital file undergoes rigorous soft-proofing.
+This on-screen simulation on a calibrated monitor predicts how ICC profiles interpret colors, allowing adjustments for out-of-gamut colors and contrast shifts.

-Sharpening for output is distinct from creative sharpening.
-It compensates for ink spread and paper absorption, ensuring the final physical output retains the crispness seen on screen.
+Output sharpening, a final technical step, is distinct from creative sharpening.
+It compensates for ink dot gain and paper absorption, ensuring the final print retains on-screen crispness.

-A professional workspace requires more than just a high-end printer.
-Controlled lighting with high CRI bulbs allows for accurate print evaluation, while heavy-duty trimmers and mounting presses ensure the final presentation is flawless.
+A professional workspace needs more than a printer.
+Controlled viewing stations with high CRI bulbs allow for accurate print evaluation, while guillotine cutters ensure a flawless final presentation.